 His built projects include Artifact Nr.
 II (2013) at Museo Nacional de Bellas Artes; Artifact Nr.
 I (2012) in Paine; Artifact Nr.
-IV (2015) in Lago Llanquihue; Casa I in Santiago, and Artifatc Nr.
-Vat the Istanbul Design Biennial (2016) in Istanbul.
+IV (2015) in Lago Llanquihue; Casa I in Santiago, and Artifact Nr.
+V at the Istanbul Design Biennial (2016) in Istanbul.
 He was a finalist in the Young Architects Program organized by MoMA in Santiago de Chile and a nominee for the MCHAP Emerging Architect Prize awarded by the IIT in Chicago.

 Alfredo studied architecture, receiving his professional degree from the Pontificia Universidad Católica in Chile and a Masters degree from Princeton University.
-He is a doctoral candidate at the Eidgenössische Technische Hochschule (ETH) in Zurich and was a visiting scholar at the Max Planck Institute for the History of Science and at the Canadian Centre for Architecture, developing a research on the architecture of radio.
-He lives, works, and takes care of Pedro Tristán and Juan Nataniel in Zurich, Santiago, and Berlin.
+He received his doctoral degree from the Eidgenössische Technische Hochschule (ETH) in Zurich.
+He has been a visiting scholar at the Max Planck Institute for the History of Science and at the Canadian Centre for Architecture, developing research on the architecture of radio.
+He lives, works, and takes care of Pedro Tristán and Juan Nataniel in Berlin.

 By Alfredo Thiermann